vasukas/rodent/README.md

 ## Overview

-Simple top-down shooter with "neon wireframe" graphics.
+Simple top-down shooter with "neon wireframe" graphics using SDL2, OpenGL and Box2D.

-System requirements: SDL2 and OpenGL 3.3 support, keyboard & mice / gamepad.

 ## Controls